Concert residency: Box office

-Following Céline Dion, Elton John has become the second most successful concert resident performer, whose The Red Piano residency grossed a reported $169 million between 2004 and 2009.
-Another top-selling residency was Britney Spears's Britney: Piece of Me, which began in December 2013 and ended on December 31, 2017, grossing over U$137 million.
+Following Celine Dion, Elton John has become the second-most successful concert resident performer; his Red Piano residency grossed a reported $169 million between 2004 and 2009, and his Million Dollar Piano residency grossed $131 million between 2011 and 2018.
+Another top-selling residency was Britney Spears's Britney: Piece of Me, which began in December 2013 and ended in December 2017, grossing $137.7 million.
+From 2023 to 2024, U2 staged a residency called U2:UV Achtung Baby Live at Sphere, which grossed $244.5 million from just 40 shows; Billboard described it as the "fastest grossing residency in Boxscore history".

 Outside of Las Vegas, Bruce Springsteen grossed over $113 million with 236 shows of his New York residency Springsteen on Broadway.
-Billy Joel has grossed nearly $130 million with his monthly residency at Madison Square Garden since 2014.
+Billy Joel grossed $266.8 million with his monthly residency at Madison Square Garden since 2014.